danielkermode/project-starter-dan/templates/fullstack-db/README.md

 DB_HOST=127.0.0.1
 ```

-Now, if the database is set up correctly you should run ```npm run database``` which runs the knex migrations.
+Now, if the database is set up correctly you should run ```npm run database``` which runs the knex migrations and seeds.
 Knex docs: http://knexjs.org/

 ```npm start``` to run the express server on localhost:3000.